Dog Day Out

 Call for more information.
 Reservations are required.
 Proof of current vaccinations must be submitted prior to arriving.

-(Rabies, DHPP, Bordatella and Canine Flu Vaccines).
+(Rabies, DHPP, Bordatella Vaccines).

 We are highly recommending you ask for the 3-way intranasal vaccine that protects against more than Bordetella (Canine/Kennel Cough), but also the other similar respiratory viruses: parainfluenza and adenovirus type 2.
 We want them to stay protected.
 A lapse in protection puts all our dogs at risk for illness.